jeramee/Murmur/README.md

 Murmur is built on a dangerous idea: you do not need polished syntax, elite credentials, or priest-level computer science rituals to make software move.
 You just need to produce actionable intent with a low enough nonsense-to-signal ratio that reality starts obeying you.
 You road the short bus to school; well my friend you are in luck because you can still become a millionaire and possibly even billionaire just by Murmuring non-nonsensical BS!

-Start crushing it today, take your vibe coding to the next level and leave your ops in the dust with Murmur!
+Start crushing it today, take your vibe coding to the next level, and leave your ops in the dust with Murmur!

 ## What Murmur is